-Concepts taught in 7.E1U2.5 suggested) (Moved from 8th grade.)
+(geological column) to communicate relative ages of rock layers and fossils.
+Concepts taught in 7.E1U2.7 suggested) (Moved from 8th grade.)
 See notes for 8th grade section.
-7.E1U3.6 Construct an explanation for how the technology scientists use to predict weather and to explore Earth has evolved over time.
-Moved to 8th grade. ← Moved to 8th Weather and climate are influenced by interactions involving sunlight, the ocean, the atmosphere, ice, landforms, and living things.
-These interactions vary with latitude, altitude, and local and regional geography, As per public's concerns. all of which can affect oceanic and atmospheric flow patterns.
+7.E1U3.6 8 Analyze and interpret data Construct an explanation for how the technology scientists use to predict weather and to explore Earth has evolved over time.
+Moved to 8th grade. ← Moved to 8th Weather and climate are influenced by interactions involving sunlight , the ocean , the atmosphere , ice, landforms, and living things.
+These interactions vary with latitude , altitude , and local and regional geography.
+As per public's concerns. all of of how the technology scientists use to predict weather and to explore Earth has evolved over time. which can affect oceanic and atmospheric flow patterns.
 Because these patterns are so complex, weather can be predicted only probabilistically.
 The ocean exerts a major influence on weather and climate by absorbing energy from the sun, releasing it over time, and globally redistributing it through ocean currents.
 Greenhouse gases in the atmosphere absorb and retain the energy radiated from land and ocean surfaces, thereby regulating Earth's average surface temperature and keeping it habitable.
 4 Evolution is shaped by Earth's varying geological conditions.
-Sudden changes in conditions (e.g., meteor impacts, major volcanic eruptions) have caused mass extinctions, but these changes, as well as more gradual ones, have ultimately allowed other life forms to flourish.
-The evolution and proliferation of living things over geological time have in turn changed the rates of weathering and erosion of land surfaces, altered the composition of Earth's soils and atmosphere, and affected the distribution of water in the hydrosphere.
-Crosscutting Concepts: Energy and Matter; Scale, Proportion and Quantity; Systems and System Models; Patterns; stability and change; cause and effect; structure and function.
+Sudden changes in conditions (e.g., meteor impacts , major volcanic eruptions ) have caused mass extinctions , but these changes, as well as more gradual ones, have ultimately allowed other life forms to flourish.
+The evolution and proliferation of living things over geological time have in turn changed the rates of weathering and erosion of land surfaces, altered the composition of Earth's soils and atmosphere , and affected the distribution of water in the hydrosphere .
+Crosscutting Concepts: Energy and Matter; Scale, Proportion and Quantity; Systems and System Models; Patterns ; stability and change; cause and effect ; structure and function